fly2abhishek/web-api-d8/slides.md

 ##Authentication manager

   The authentication manager calls the different authentication provider services based on each service's priority.
-  The manager can be overridden for very advanced use cases; 99.9% of the time the default implementation should be sufficient.
+  The manager can be overridden for very advanced use cases; 99.9% of the times the default implementation should be sufficient.
   ```\Drupal\Core\Authentication\AuthenticationManager```